malkab/Docker-PostGIS/docker-tags/holistic_hornet/020_production/README.md

 ## User Mapping

-The internal **postgres** user UID and GID can be configured with the **POSTGRESUSERID** and the **POSTGRESGROUPID** env vars.
-They are set to 1000:1000 by default.
+The internal **postgres** user UID and GID can be reconfigured at image building time with the **POSTGRESUSERID** and the **POSTGRESGROUPID** env vars.
+This will create a fixed user and group with the given UID and GID at run time, set to 0:0 by default.
 This user will be the owner of the datastore, so this is specially usefull in development environments to map the host-bound data volume to the host user used by the developer.
 This also applies when using the image for psql sessions.
+Check test image at **test_custom_image_with_script** for an example.

 ## Script Database Initialization